A tools and resources hub for Python packaging and collaborative open science

-Our development process: Community-developed Python tutorials for scientists
+Our process: Community-developed Python tutorials

 An image showing a bunch of hands holding up a sign that says Community Developed. the background is dark purple with a few green decorative items.